 There are many things that you can do in your everyday life that help you use up less energy.
 Taking short cuts on some things or getting help from other people can help you feel less tired.
-Do remember though, that it is good for you to have some exercise.
-A short walk every day may help you to feel better.

 Try some of the following to help save your energy

 - Give yourself plenty of time to get places

 - Don't travel in peak hour traffic if you can avoid it

 - Put chairs around the house so you can stop and rest if necessary

 - Sit down to dry off after a bath or put on a towelling dressing gown and let that do the work